 The GESH MPH Capstone experience will involve applying the skills acquired during coursework to a climate change or sustainability related problem.
 This could be through research with faculty, literature reviews, or program/policy analysis, among other options.
-Students will explore their interests and options for a capstone project through monthly concentration meetings, the GESH seminar and adviser meetings.
-A list of research and project ideas for students will be provided by concentration faculty advisers.
+Students will explore their interests and options for a capstone project through monthly concentration meetings, the GESH seminar, and advisor meetings.
 In 4th term, students are required to register for the 2-credit MPH Capstone Course.
 Students will give their capstone presentations during the 4th term GESH seminar.